 BI365L is the laboratory portion of BI365 and MUST be taken concurrently.
 The course consists of one three-hour laboratory period per week.
-Corequisite: BI365 be taken concurrently.
-Prerequisite: BI157-157L and BI158-
+Corequisite: BI365

-BI392 LABORATORY TEACHING AND ASSISTING
+LABORATORY TEACHING AND ASSISTING

-This course provides for practical educational experience in undergraduate course laboratories.
+F/SP This course provides for practical educational experience in undergraduate course laboratories.
 It may be taken more than once for credit.
 Prerequisites: Completion of the course in which the laboratory is offered, or of an equivalent course, and consent of instructor.